Surface code compilation via edge-disjoint paths: Parallel long-range s using Bell pairs

 \begin{corollary} The greedy algorithm for finding minimum $\mathcal T$-operator sets, but with a $\kappa$-approximation algorithm for finding maximum operator EDP sets, gives an $\bigo{\kappa \log \abs{\mathcal T}}$-approximation algorithm for finding minimum $\mathcal T$-operator sets. \end{corollary} \begin{proof} We modify the proof of \cref{thm:min-operator-sets} such that every iteration we connect a $(1-\kappa/K)$ fraction of unconnected terminal pairs using the $\kappa$-approximation algorithm for finding maximum operator EDP sets.
 Therefore we obtain a $\bigo{\kappa \log \abs{\mathcal T}}$-approximation algorithm for findining minimum $\mathcal T$-operator sets. \end{proof}

 The equivalence between operator EDP sets on the grid and EDP sets on the $\mathcal T$-operator graph motivates us to seek an efficient algorithm to find approximate maximum EDP sets on the $\mathcal T$-operator graph as a key part of our EDPC algorithm.
 The algorithms we discussed in \cref{sec:edp-background} come close to doing this, but some of them are intended for finding approximate maximum EDP sets on the grid rather than on the $\mathcal T$-operator graph and even if they are adapted, the guarantees of the size of the approximate minimum EDP sets they produce may not apply in the case of the $\mathcal T$-operator graph.
 The algorithms described in Refs.~\cite{Aumann1995,Kleinberg1995} for finding approximate maximum EDP sets on the grid do not directly apply to the operator graph.
 While it seems straightforward to adapt the $\bigo{\log n}$-approximation algorithm~\cite{Aumann1995}, the algorithms in~\cite{Aumann1995,Kleinberg1995} are complex to implement and have large constant-factor overheads, which can make them impractical on small instance sizes.

-In our EDPC algorithm implementation, we instead use the simple greedy algorithm~\cite{Kolliopoulos2004}, which applies to any graph and approximates the maximum EDP set size up to a factor $\bigo{\sqrt n}$ and does not have a large constant overhead.
-We leave it as an open question to find better approximation algorithms for finding maximum operator EDP sets.
+In EDPC, we instead combine the theoretical worst-case bounds of \cref{thm:parallel-cnot-not-slow} with the pragmatic performance of a greedy approach, which does not have a large constant overhead, in \cref{alg:boundedTOperator}.
+By \cref{thm:parallel-cnot-lowerbound} this gives us asymptotically tight performance in the worst-case.
+The runtime of this algorithm is dominated by $\bigo{\abs{\mathcal T}}$ iterations of approximately maximizing the operator EDP set in time $\bigo{\abs{\mathcal T} n \log n}$.
+We leave it as an open question to find better approximation algorithms for finding maximum operator EDP sets that give improved performance outside the worst-case and that may also improve the runtime since less iterations over $\mathcal T$ are required.